orbforge/orb-docs/docs/setup-sensor/firewalla.md

 If your Orb sensor is not automatically detected by the app:

 - Ensure your mobile device or computer is on the same network as your Firewalla
-- Verify the container is running: `docker ps`
+- Verify the container is running: `sudo docker-compose ps`
-- Restart the container: `docker-compose restart`
+- Restart the container: `sudo docker-compose restart`

 ## Additional Resources